cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 #### Examples:
 {: .no_toc }

-All of the examples below evaluate successfully, and are labeled with their evaluation result.
+All of the following examples evaluate successfully, and are labeled with their evaluation result.
 Those examples that do not validate (the last two) are labeled as such.

 ```cedar
 1 == 1                          //true